titobzzz/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-command "pwd" for listing path to current directory
+script that prints the absolute path name of the current working directory.